testninja147/rust-raid/README.md

 3. [Basic Password `vault`](projects/vault/README.md) `cargo run --bin vault`
 4. [Basic `TODO` Web Application](projects/todo-web/README.md) `cargo run --bin todo`

-> **Note**: Topics that do not contain hyperlinks are work in progress and will
-> be updated as soon as the solution gets completed.
->
-> You can also create a PR with solution/enhancement to each topics.
->
 ## Running binaries

 To run any binary, you can run the command `cargo run --bin <bin_name>`